node-m2m/m2m/Readme.md

     if(err) return console.error('setData my-channel error:', err.message);

     /*
-     * Provide a data source of your channel data.
+     * Provide a data source for your channel data.
      * Your data source can be of type string, number or object.
      *
      * It could be any value from a sensor device, data from an inventory or database,
-     * metrics, machine status or any performance data from any applications
+     * metrics, machine status or any performance data from any application
      *
-     * Below is a pseudocode DataSource() method that will return the value of your data source.
+     * Below is a pseudocode DataSource() function that returns the value of any data source.
      */
     let ds = DataSource();
     data.send(ds);